Table of Contents

 During the 2nd month of embryonic life, intestinal loops rotate in the yolk stalk outside the abdomen around the axis of the superior mesenteric artery.
 The duodenojejunal loop grows faster than the distal loop which facilitates its rotation of 90 ° anti-clock wise.
 After the 2nd month, the duodenojejunal loop returns to the abdomen and rotates for additional 180 ° anti-clock wise.
 Fixation of the rotated bowel follows to the retroperitoneum.
 The fixation of the bowel loops with a mesentery extending from the upper left abdomen to the lower right abdomen.

-Nonrotation results after the return of the bowel loops to the abdomen with no rotation which leads to the abnormal location of the colon to the left of the abdomen and the small bowel to the right.
+Nonrotation results after the return of the bowel loops to the abdomen which leads to the abnormal location of the colon to the left of the abdomen and the small bowel to the right.
 It is usually asymptomatic and discovered accidentally with imaging studies.
-Malrotation is more serious and patients are at increased risk of volvulus.
-During malrotation, the cecocolic loop rotates for 90 ° leading to fixation of the cecum in the mid-upper abdomen with bands of peritoneum than can cause intestinal obstruction.
+During malrotation, the cecocolic loop rotates for 90 ° leading to fixation of the cecum in the mid-upper abdomen with peritoneum that can cause intestinal obstruction.

 Clinical Picture of Pediatric Intestinal Malrotation